KefeiQian/BiRSwinT/get_started.md

 ## Contact Me

-**If you have any questions, feel free to create an issue in this repository or contact me at gmail: `daydream.qian`.**
+**If you have any questions, feel free to create an issue in this repository or reach me at gmail: `daydreamqian+BiRSwinT`.**